IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Preface

 During this workshop you will learn how to develop serverless applications composed of loosely coupled microservice-like functions.
 You'll explore OpenWhisk's latest CLI and UI and become an OpenWhisk star by implementing a weather bot using IBM's Weather Company Data service and Slack.
 You will also investigate how to use the recently added API Gateway and web actions capabilities.
-Finally, you will find out how to package and deploy your entire serverless application together using the Serverless Framework
+Finally, you will find out how to package and deploy your entire serverless application together using the Serverless Framework.

-We wish you a lot of fun and success…
+We wish you a lot of fun and success...

 You can also find a PDF version of this workshop here: TODO